-- 106. And as discussed, JUUL engaged in savvy chemical engineering techniques that delivered ultra-high doses of extremely addictive nicotine, often imperceptibly to new or inexperienced nicotine users.
-Previous formulations of e-cigarette ingredients had a perceived "harshness," that, while not unwelcome to seasoned cigarette smokers who were trying to quit smoking, could deter new or inexperienced users. - 107.
+- 111. And as discussed, JUUL engaged in savvy chemical engineering techniques that delivered ultra-high doses of extremely addictive nicotine, often imperceptibly to new or inexperienced nicotine users.
+Previous formulations of e-cigarette ingredients had a perceived "harshness," that, while not unwelcome to seasoned cigarette smokers who were trying to quit smoking, could deter new or inexperienced users. - 112.
 Another way JUUL targeted youth was to offer a variety of fruit and dessert-like flavors which appeal to young and inexperienced smokers.
 While JUUL announced in November 2018, under tremendous pressure from federal regulators, that it would no longer fill retail orders for these flavors, until October 2019, it continued to allow online purchases of many of these flavors through its website, including mango, mint, and cucumber.
-It still continues to sell menthol flavored pods. - 108.
-After intentionally creating a product that it knew would be tremendously appealing to inexperienced users, JUUL engaged in a vast, targeted, and highly effective marketing campaign to expand the total market for its products, specifically targeting young and underage users.
-JUUL also marketed its products in schools through in-person programs funded by JUUL and attended by its employees or designees. - 109.
-And, knowing that its sales were being bolstered by underage purchasers, JUUL took an overly lenient and careless approach to age-verification of its online orders. - 110.
+It still continues to sell menthol flavored pods. - appealing to inexperienced users, JUUL engaged in a vast, targeted, and highly effective marketing campaign to expand the total market for its products, specifically targeting young and underage users.
+JUUL also marketed its products in schools through in-person programs funded by JUUL and attended by its employees or designees. - 114.
+And, knowing that its sales were being bolstered by underage purchasers, JUUL took an overly lenient and careless approach to age-verification of its online orders. - 115.
 As a result of these calculated business and operations decisions, JUUL thrived.

 JUUL's revenues increased almost 800% from 2017-2018.
 Heading into 2019, JUUL had cornered a 76% market share on the entire e-cigarette retail market.
-Heading into 2019, JUUL had
+107